Table Of Contents

 If your company’s magic number is 1, it indicates your ratio of dollars spent to dollars earned is 1 to 1, meaning your sales and marketing processes are efficient.

-- Conversion rate optimization, and
+• Conversion rate optimization and

-- SaaS pricing (or setting more ideal pricing tiers, plans, etc)
+• SaaS pricing (or setting more ideal pricing tiers, plans, etc.)

 Other benefits of the SaaS Magic Number include:

-- Tracks sales and marketing ROI – Helps tell if you are earning a healthy ROI on your sales and marketing dollars
+• Tracks sales and marketing ROI: Helps tell if you are earning a healthy ROI on your sales and marketing dollars

-- Measuring scaling efficiency – Shows whether your company is ready to boost sales and marketing to accelerate growth
+• Measuring scaling efficiency: Shows whether your company is ready to boost sales and marketing to accelerate growth

-- Sales and marketing redesign – It helps you see what sales and marketing techniques are working and which ones you’ll want to improve or replace
+• Sales and marketing redesign: It helps you see what sales and marketing techniques are working and which ones you’ll want to improve or replace

 How To Calculate Your SaaS Magic Number

-Here’s the formula for calculating the SaaS Magic Number:
+Formula for calculating the SaaS Magic Number

 SaaS Magic Number = [(Current Quarter’s GAAP Revenue – Previous Quarter’s GAAP Revenue) X 4] / Previous Quarter’s Cost of Sales and Marketing